-Now I really make the little idea from clay, and I hold it in my hand.
-I can turn it, look at it from underneath, see it from one view, hold it against the sky, imagine it any size I like, and really be in control, almost like God creating something.
+“Now I really make the little idea from clay, and I hold it in my hand.
+I can turn it, look at it from underneath, see it from one view, hold it against the sky, imagine it any size I like, and really be in control, almost like God creating something.”

 – Henry Moore

-It was in his teenage years that he developed an interest and talent in art.
-This helped him to get a scholarship to Castleford Secondary school.
-Aged 18 he was called up to the army and in 1917 was injured during a gas attack at the Battle of Cambrai.
+He gained a scholarship to Castleford Secondary school and after completing his high school education, he worked for a short time as a teacher at Temple Street School in Castleford.
+Shortly after his work as a teacher began, he was called up to the army and was sent to the Western Front.
+In 1917 Moore was injured during a gas attack at the Battle of Cambrai.
 After his injury, he spent the remainder of the war behind the line training new recruits.
-Moore later said the war was for him not a traumatic experience – unlike that of many of his contemporaries.
+Moore later said for him the war was not a traumatic experience – unlike that of many of his contemporaries.

 Henry Moore was a talented student, but already he was experimenting with new styles and this often conflicted with his teachers who were trying to teach the classic style – of perfection in form and composition.
 Moore was attracted to a more spontaneous art form with imperfections evident in the sculpting.

 In the 1930s, Moore became an active member of the informal modern art movement, centred around the ideas and innovation of people like Pablo Picasso and Jean Arp.
 He also briefly flirted with the surrealist movement.

-This helped Moore’s reputation and after the war led to numerous awards and opportunities in America.
-In 1948 he was awarded the International Sculpture Prize at the Venice Biennale.
-Significant commissions included
+His success as a war artist helped Moore’s reputation and after the war led to numerous awards and opportunities in America.
+In 1948, he was awarded the International Sculpture Prize at the Venice Biennale.
+Significant commissions included.

 - A reclining figure for UNESCO building in Paris 1956

-- A Nuclear energy sculpture at the University of Chicago. (to commemorate 25th anniversary of nuclear reaction)
+- A Nuclear energy sculpture at the University of Chicago. (to commemorate the 25th anniversary of nuclear reaction)

 - Knife Edge – Two Piece in 1962 for College Green, London around Houses of parliament.

 In 1972, Henry Moore established his Henry Moore Foundation – a charitable trust to promote art education and the support of young artists.
 He was a man of modest means.
-Despite his wealth and fame he lived frugally remembering his Yorkshire roots.
+Despite his wealth and fame, he lived frugally remembering his Yorkshire roots.